Suspect approached Nancy Guthrie’s door before the night of her disappearance, source says

 ABC News first reported the suspect appears to have been at her door before February 1.

-The Pima County Sheriff’s Department declined to comment and referred CNN to the FBI.
+The Pima County Sheriff’s Department said in a statement Monday “there is no date or time stamp associated with these images” and “any suggestion that the photographs were taken on different days is purely speculative.”
+It added the investigation is ongoing and “conclusions will be guided by verifiable evidence and established facts.”
 CNN reached out to the FBI Phoenix office for comment.

 Guthrie disappeared from her secluded Tucson home after she was last seen on January 31.
-Local, state and federal law enforcement surged to the area and have spent over three weeks scouring the unruly desert landscape for Guthrie or any evidence of where she went.
+Local, state and federal law enforcement surged to the area and have spent over three weeks scouring the unruly desert landscape for Guthrie or any evidence that could bring her back home.

 Residents in Guthrie’s neighborhood were previously asked by the sheriff’s department to submit video as far back as January 1, but specifically focusing on two dates – January 11 between 9 p.m. and midnight, and January 31 between 9:30 a.m. and 11 a.m.
 The sheriff’s department specifically requested footage that includes cars, traffic, people or pedestrians, or anything that feels out of the ordinary or important.

 They also continue to run lab analysis on DNA found at Guthrie’s house, Pima County Sheriff Chris Nanos said Thursday.
-DNA on gloves found 2 miles from the home did not return any matches in the national database known as CODIS, and doesn’t match DNA found the house, either, Nanos said.
+DNA on gloves found 2 miles from the home, one of approximately 16 gloves found in the search to comb the area surrounding Guthrie’s home, did not return any matches in the national database known as CODIS, and doesn’t match DNA found the house, either, Nanos said.

+Law enforcement has also detained, and later released, two people as part of the investigation, the sheriff’s department previously said.

 Despite these developments, investigators have no leading theory about a motive, according to a source.
 But authorities say they believe Guthrie was removed from the home against her will, and the sheriff said authorities have not ruled out the possibility more than one person may have been involved.

+But the search persists.
+As recently as Saturday, detectives and agents were back canvassing in Guthrie’s neighborhood, the Pima County Sheriff’s Department said, although it didn’t share details of what spurred the return.

-Her children have repeatedly pleaded for her return, taking to social media in an attempt to address purported ransom notes sent to several media outlets, as well as asking the public for help in her search.
+Her children, including Savannah Guthrie, have repeatedly pleaded for her return.
+They have taken to social media in several videos in an attempt to address purported ransom notes sent to several media outlets, as well as asking the public for help in her search.
 Despite the reports of the ransom, neither the family nor law enforcement have confirmed if they were real or if they made contact with the sender.

+The sheriff has said that none of the family members, including siblings and spouses, are possible suspects in the case.

+There are currently two rewards available for information related to Guthrie — one of up to $102,500 for information leading to an arrest in the case from 88-Crime, the Pima County and Tucson affiliate of the national Crime Stoppers organization, and an FBI reward of up to $100,000.

 CNN’s Ed Lavandera and Josh Magness contributed to this report.